 Upon request, unincorporated consortia must provide the EERE Contracting Officer with a collaboration agreement, commonly referred to as the articles of collaboration, which sets out the rights and responsibilities of each consortium member.
-This agreement binds the individual consortium members together and should, at a minimum, discuss:
+This agreement binds the individual consortium members together and should discuss, among other things, the consortium's:

-- Management structure; - Method of making payments to consortium members; - Means of ensuring and overseeing members' efforts on the project; - Provisions for members' cost sharing contributions; and - Provisions for ownership and rights in intellectual property developed previously or under the agreement.
+- Management structure; - Method of making payments to consortium members; - Means of ensuring and overseeing members' efforts on the project; - Provisions for members' cost sharing contributions; and

+Provisions for ownership and rights in intellectual property developed previously or under the agreement.